Welcome to Shay Lane PTFA - we hope you can join us at one of our upcoming meetings or events!

 Shay Lane PTFA exists to enrich the lives of all of the children at the school.
 PTFA members give their time and expertise to raise money and facilitate initiatives that enhance the pupil experience.
 This includes funding educational activities and hands-on learning experiences, buying new technology, art and sports equipment, and running social events that provide entertainment and promote community spirit.

 We are constantly looking for opportunities to support the school.
 We liaise with Mrs. Melgram, leadership, and the teaching and support staff to understand their priorities for the school year and where PTFA funding could make a real difference – examples of this in 2022/23 included subsidising yeargroup trips to Filey and Lotherton Hall, visits from a 'real' Roman and Viking, and the famous duckling eggs for EYFS and much more.
 We also bought Christmas selection boxes for every child to sprinkle a little extra stardust on the school's Christmas celebrations!

 We have our own initiatives too, such as organising and staging events like the Easter Parade, and Summer and Christmas Fayres that we fund and manage, or prizes we provide such as a Pizza Party for the class that wins the Summer or Christmas Fayre Competition.
-We fund the attendance prize, which in 2022 was a family trip to Lightwater Valley, and pay for a Pantomime to be hosted at school.
+We fund the attendance prize, which in Summer 2023 was a family trip to Lightwater Valley, and pay for a Pantomime to be hosted at school.
 We also hosted a Scholastic Book Fair that resulted in over £450 in rewards to go towards the school library.

-Outside of financial support we give our time to run activities – such as hours spent sourcing raffle prizes, or the scarecrow building sessions that resulted in our school winning the Crofton Scarecrow Competition!
+Outside of financial support we give our time to run activities – such as hours spent sourcing raffle prizes, or the scarecrow building sessions for the school's Crofton Scarecrow Competition entry!